Casapueblo, Uruguay and Carlos Páez Vilaró

 • ~400 words • 2 minute read

 About a year ago I was in Montevideo, Uruguay.
 It was one of my favorite stops in year full of many wonderful destinations.
-I was content to spend most of my time bumming around around Montevideo trying not to eat a chivito ((They make American hamburgers look like a child's play thing in comparison.)) every day, but my host encouraged me to take a bus out to Punta del Este.
+I was content to spend most of my time bumming around Montevideo trying not to eat a chivito ((They make American hamburgers look like a child's play thing in comparison.)) every day, but my host encouraged me to take a bus out to Punta del Este.

 "Shakira has a house there," she told me.